General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Affine Deformations

 \subsection{Essential Matrix}

-Let us consider a set of deforming points being imaged with a calibrated camera, which can be assumed to be $[I;0]$.
-The projection of a point $P$ in homogeneous coordinates in the first image is in homogeneous coordinates $[I;0]P$, while the projection in the second image is in homogeneous coordinates $[I;0] P$.
-Eliminating $P$ from these two sets of equations leads to a bilinear constraint over the corresponding image points $q,q'$, that can be written through a so-called {\em essential matrix $E$}: $q'^t E q = 0$.
+Let us consider set of deforming points being imaged with a calibrated camera, which without loss of generality can be assumed to be $[I;0]$.
+The projection of a 3D point $P$ in homogeneous coordinates into the first image is $q=[I;0]P$, while the projection into the second image is $q'=[I;0] P$.
+Eliminating $P$ from these two sets of equations leads to a bilinear constraint over the corresponding image points $q,q'$, the so-called {\em essential matrix $E$} where, $q'^t E q = 0$.